Murgunstrumm and Others

-Murgunstrumm and Others is a collection of horror short stories by author Hugh B. Cave.
+Murgunstrumm and Others is a collection of horror short stories by American writer Hugh B. Cave.
 It was released in 1977 by Carcosa in an edition of 2,578 copies of which the 597 copies, that were pre-ordered, were signed by the author and artist.
 Many of the stories originally appeared in the magazines Strange Tales of Mystery and Terror, Weird Tales, Spicy Mystery Stories, Ghost Stories, Thrilling Mysteries, Black Book Detective Magazine, Argosy, Adventure, Ellery Queen's Mystery Magazine and Whispers.
 It has since been reissued by Wildside Press in trade paperback and hardcover.